 Incremental Recommendations.
 The duration of a Panel is dependent upon the complexity of the review and workload issues.
 However, the Partnership may recommend expediting an element of the review process (e.g. partner’s request for BMP effectiveness estimates that have immediate implications for progress or planning purposes).
 Therefore, a Panel is welcome to make incremental recommendations that can be sent forward for final approval to the WQGIT by working through the normal review and approval procedures identified above and more clearly defined in Section III of the Protocol.
 If the Panel is charged with producing incremental recommendations at the inception of the Panel, it will be the responsibility of the Panel to produce those incremental recommendations.
 However, if the request for incremental recommendations is made after the Panel has received its charge and has begun work on those charges, it is at the Panel’s discretion as to whether or not the interim or incremental recommendations will be pursued.
 The Panel is still expected to complete and finalize the Panel report which will contain the more comprehensive set of recommendations.
 These more comprehensive set of recommendations should not modify the incremental recommendations that were previously approved by the WQGIT.
 If any modifications are proposed, the Panel will be directed to seek Partnership approval of those changes, following the procedures articulated in this Protocol.

 Technical Appendices.
 In an effort for the Partnership to more efficiently approve the technical requirements for Scenario Builder, National Environmental Information Exchange Network (NEIEN), and the Watershed Model that are required by each Panel report, the CBPO Scenario Builder and Modeling Team will work with the Panel members and the WTWG to develop a technical appendix that describes changes that will be made to the modeling and reporting tools to accommodate the BMP(s).
+Specific text will include the NEIEN-based procedures for flagging and removing practice data that is past its credit duration.
+The technical appendix should be developed in conjunction with the Panel report to help ensure that recommendations can be fully incorporated into the CBP modeling tools.
 Once drafted, each technical appendix will move through the comment process in conjunction with its parent report and must be approved by the source sector Workgroup, the WTWG, and the WQGIT.
 Any future changes to the approved appendix should be brought to the attention of the appropriate source sector Workgroup, WTWG, and WQGIT.

 IIB.
 Review Process for Existing Estimates or Treatment Processes